lgiesen/portfolio-v2/README.md

 ### SEO (Search Engine Optimization)

 - Keep visitors on your website (dwell time) by providing excellent content (!) (define important keywords, which people search to get to your website)
-- Improve loading speed (cf. Improve Performance)
+- Improve loading speed (see Improve Performance)
 - Optimize your HTML
   - Use alt attributes in images so that the search engine knows what you display
   - Use aria tags for more complicated displayed content, e.g., sliders